 Maternal Child Health (MCH) Fellowship Program

 Accepted fellows enter the program receiving a faculty appointment at the level of clinical instructor within the department of family and community medicine.
-Fellows spend 28 weeks on the labor and delivery unit at CRMC under the supervision of obstetrical faculty and work with UCSF Fresno OBGYN and Family Medicine residents and medical students.
-Rounding out the experience is a 4 week intensive block in the Neonatal Intensive Care Unit, providing care with board certified neonatologists that cover CMC’s two hospitals at Fresno (CRMC) and Clovis (CCMC), as well as 4 weeks at the University Women’s Specialty Center, providing high risk antepartum care and enhancing antenatal ultrasound skills alongside experienced maternal-fetal-medicine faculty.
-Elective opportunities are available.
-Fellows also maintain a continuity practice at the Reedley rural health center and have both supervisory, teaching, and direct patient care responsibilities with the Family Medicine Residency Program throughout the year.
-Fellows receive faculty development as family medicine faculty and have access to resources to participate in research and related scholarly projects in maternal-child care.
+Fellows spend a majority of their time on the labor and delivery unit at CRMC under the supervision of obstetrical faculty and work with UCSF Fresno OBGYN and Family Medicine residents and medical students.
+Rounding out the experience includes time in the high-risk perinatal clinic at the University Women’s Specialty Center providing high risk antepartum care and enhancing antenatal ultrasound skills alongside experienced maternal-fetal-medicine faculty.
+A 4-week intensive block at CRMC’s level 3 Neonatal Intensive Care Unit completes the core requirements for the experience, providing care with board certified neonatologists that cover CMC’s two hospitals at Fresno (CRMC) and Clovis (CCMC).
+Elective opportunities are available, including opportunities with community faculty and other area health institutions.
+Fellows also maintain a continuity practice at one of the department’s rural community health center partner sites and have both inpatient and outpatient family medicine and obstetrics supervisory, teaching, and direct patient care responsibilities with the Family Medicine Residency Program throughout the year.
+Fellows receive faculty development as family medicine faculty and have access to resources to participate in a required research experience and related scholarly projects in maternal-child care.

-Fellowship applicants must have completed a Family Medicine residency program and be board-certified or board-eligible.
+Fellowship applicants must have completed a Family Medicine residency program and be ABFM board-certified to participate in the program.
 Applicants must also have a demonstrated interest in maternal child health.
 One or two highly qualified fellows will be selected each year.

 Fresno is a medium-sized city and the cultural and financial center of California’s Central Valley.
 Cultural offerings are diverse, and include repertory theatres, musicals and plays, symphony performances, art museums, and varied cuisine including Asian, European, Basque, and Mediterranean.
 For the outdoorsman, recreational opportunities in the area are rich and varied, including hiking, rafting, and include three nearby national parks — Yosemite, Sequoia and Kings Canyon.